httpwg/wg-materials/ietf105/minutes.md

 Brad L: *missed*

-mnot (chair): A bit late to deprecate priorities
+mnot (chair): can't deprecate priorities today at this meeting

 mt: ...were not asking for adoption 15m after draft was published